huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 				- By properly separating the things that change for diﬀerent reasons (the Single Responsibility Principle),
 				- and then organizing the dependencies between those things properly (the Dependency Inversion Principle).
+			- By applying the SRP, we might come up with the data-ﬂow view shown in -
+				- ```plantuml
+				  @startuml
+				  autonumber
+				  Bob -> Alice : Authentication Request
+				  Bob <- Alice : Authentication Response
+				  @enduml
+				  ```
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM

   CONCLUSION